banisterious/obsidian-oneirometrics/docs/developer/implementation/testing/metrics-note-test-plan.md

 4. "Read More" button not working on first load - Fixed by implementing MutationObserver to detect content on 2023-10-25.
 5. Visual indicator for active filters - Added accent-colored borders and animation on 2023-10-25.
 6. Summary table not updating when filters are applied - Fixed by properly calling collectVisibleRowMetrics and updateSummaryTable functions after filtering completes on 2023-10-26.
 This ensures statistics are correctly calculated based on currently visible rows only.
-7. Date Navigator buttons missing - Fixed by properly initializing button container elements in the DateNavigatorModal and ensuring proper DOM structure and styling on 2025-05-24.
+7. Date Navigator buttons missing - Fixed by properly initializing button container elements in the DateSelectionModal and ensuring proper DOM structure and styling on 2025-05-24.
 This resolved an issue where the modal would appear but without any action buttons.

 ### Column Sorting Implementation Approach